Good Health? Is it worth the time and effort involved?

 - He offered me three times my fee for each session.
 I said no.

 He wanted me to do the work for him, when in reality what he had to do was to take part in his own healing too.
-I could guide, and help and support and give advice, but he had to be responsible for his own life and aims.
+I could guide, and help and support and give advice and encouragement, but he had to be committed and responsible for his own life and aims.

 He got frustrated, he wanted - no 'needed' - to get his issues sorted out.